Pete Astudillo: 1996: Pete Astudillo y Grupo Futuro

 At the 1996 BMI Latin Music Awards, "Bidi Bidi Bom Bom", "Si Una Vez", and "Amor Prohibido" received Song of the Year honors.
 Astudillo tied with Juan Luis Guerra for Songwriter of the Year.
 Astudillo expressed that being acknowledged as a songwriter held special significance for him, as he viewed writing as equally crucial to his artistry as performing.
 On March 9, 1996, Astudillo narrated a pay-per-view unaired 1991 Market Square concert of Selena y Los Dinos.
 For the first anniversary of Selena's death, Astudillo scheduled a tribute concert for the singer in Galveston, Texas along with Michael Salgado and Arnfulo Gonzales.
-"Si No Fui Yo", the second single released from Como Te Extrano, continued the band's success following "Como Te Extrano".
+"Si No Fui Yo", the second single released from Como Te Extrano, continued the band's success.

 During Billboards mid-year recap, Astudillo ranked as the sixth most-popular Regional Mexican Songs chart artist.
 "Como Te Extrano" ranked as the second-most popular song on the Regional Mexican Songs chart, and the album ranked at number two on the Regional Mexican Albums list, which enabled him to rank as the third-most-popular Regional Mexican Albums artist.
 Astudillo, along with other artists signed to EMI Latin, was acknowledged for contributing to the label's sustained dominance of the Latin music charts in 1996.
 "Como Te Extrano" ended 1996 as the fifth most-popular US Latin song as well as the second-most-popular US Regional Mexican Song, Como Te Extrano was the fourth best-selling Regional Mexican Album, while Astudillo ranked as the sixth most-successful regional Mexican artist of 1996 and the 22nd most-successful Latin songwriter of the year.